New School Development Workshop Series

 The New School Development Workshop Series is optional training for school founders.
 It will help you develop the idea behind your school and walk you through the first steps of creating a thorough and compelling charter school application.
 Throughout the series, some of the state’s leading experts on charter schools will help you clarify your vision, provide advice on how to build your team, help you plan for operational soundness, and put it all together into a charter application.
 This will help you develop an application that stands out from the rest.

-At the end of the series, participants will have the opportunity to submit their newly completed charter school application to GVSU before the winter application deadline (Feb 2, 2019).
+At the end of the series, participants will have the opportunity to submit their newly completed charter school application to GVSU before the summer application deadline (July 1, 2019).

 - Overview of charters and the chartering process